-The Framework notes that there is an emerging consensus that a minimum package of essential social protection should cover: essential health care, and benefits for children, informal workers, the unemployed, older persons and persons with disabilities.
+The Framework notes that there is an emerging consensus that a minimum package of essential social protection should cover: essential health care, and benefits for children, informal workers, the unemployed, older persons and people with disability.
 This minimum package provides the platform for broadening and extending social protection as more fiscal space is created (par 32).
 The Framework further remarks that a minimum package can have a significant impact on poverty alleviation, the improvement of living standards, the reduction of inequalities and the promotion of economic growth (par 33).
-Work is underway to the development of an AU Protocol on the Rights of Citizens to Social Protection and Social security, and a Social Agenda 2063.
+Work is underway on the development of an AU Protocol on the Rights of Citizens to Social Protection and Social security, and a Social Agenda 2063.

-In the context of the Southern Africa Development Community (SADC), the Protocol on Employment and Labour (2014) enjoins each State Party to aim at developing an integrated and comprehensive social protection system which ensures meaningful coverage of all through social protection programmes, including social assistance (art 11(3)(a)).
+In the context of the Southern Africa Development Community (SADC), the Protocol on Employment and Labour (2014) enjoins each state party to aim at developing an integrated and comprehensive social protection system which ensures meaningful coverage of all through social protection programmes, including social assistance (art 11(3)(a)).
+It also includes measures to support the inclusion of people with disability in employment and social protection.